For those of you that have been asking about classes, I will be teaching at the Culinary School of the Rockies on January 26, 2009.

 In this class titled, “The Art of Gluten-Free Baking,” we will learn how to make classic desserts the gluten-free way.
 Fun and easy dishes will include chocolate chip cookies, double chocolate brownies, currant scones and apple crisp.
 I took a class at CSR a couple of weeks ago and had a great time in their gorgeous facilities located in south Boulder.

 In other food news, while I don’t celebrate Christmas, I’ve had several requests recently for Christmas entrees.
 As a result, I’ve come up with this festive, colorful chicken dish.
 With deep green winter kale and bright red cherries this has Christmas written all over it, though will work well for absolutely any occasion.

 - Rinse the chicken breast and pat dry

 - With a mallet or skillet, pound the chicken breast to ¼ inch thickness

-- Heat grapeseed oil in a large skillet over medium heat, then add shallots and saute for one minute
+- Heat grapeseed oil in a 9 inch skillet over medium heat, then add shallots and sauté for one minute

 - Add cherries, cover and cook for 2-3 minutes, until cherries are soft and no longer frozen